cormac-taylor/leetcode/README.md

 # leetcode
-Collection of my leetcode solutions.
+Collection of my leetcode solutions in Python.